 - Apr, 2023: VISIR has been detached from UT2 due to the recoating of M1 of UT2.
 The cool-down and recommissioning is planned for mid May 2023.

 - Mar, 2023: Due to the very low demand of observations with VISIR, it has been proposed to decommission VISIR in the near future.
-The decomissioning would take place not before Period 114, but significantly before the arrival of CUBES, which will occupy the Cassegrain focus of UT2 currently used by VISIR.
-E.g. depending on the further development of demand and time allocation for VISIR, decommissioning could take place in 2025.
+The decommissioning may take place as early as the end of P115 (Sept.
+2025), i.e. significantly before the arrival of CUBES, which will occupy the Cassegrain focus of UT2 currently used by VISIR.

 News for P108 (Sept 16, 2021)

 - Feb, 2022: Since VISIR has been attached to UT2, the background levels for various filters have changed w.r.t. the values on UT3.
 Most negatively affected are the background levels of the B10.7 and J7.9 filters.
 For the B10.7 filter, count rates due to the background have increased to above the linearity range (<40000 counts), essentially making observations with this filter impossible; for J7.9, count rates are very close to this limit.
 As an immediate solution, the DIT for the often requested B10.7 filter will be reduced to 0.0066s, which in turns implies a windowing of the detector to 512 pixels in y-direction.
 As a result of the increased background, also the sensitivity has deteriorated slightly, such that – for the time being – the offered sensitivity for the B10.7 filter will be increased slightly to 5mJy 10σ/h.
 Based on the still limited number of sensitivity measurements with VISIR at UT2, no other filter shows a clear advantage over the B10.7 filter in terms of sensitivity.